nmohanu/Chess-Engine/README.md

 GUI:<br />
 - GUI allowing the player to play a game.<br />
 - Visuals for reach, piece color & more.<br />
-- GUI works on a seperate threat, GUI keeps running while AI is searching for moves. <br />
+- GUI works on a seperate thread, GUI keeps running while AI is searching for moves. <br />
 <br />
 AI:<br />
 - Minimax algorithm. <br />